Aref-Akminasi/aws-developer-associate/IAM.md

 ## IAM - Pass Role

-- In the policy below we are allowed to pass the role 'S3Access'
+- In the policy below we are allowed to pass the role named **S3Access**

 ```json
 {